 How to Ditch Booze Without Feeling Deprived

 Our thoughts and beliefs keep us comfortable and repeat habits that do not serve us.
-Drinking and drugging was a habit that kept me small.
+Drinking and drugging were habits that kept me small.
 My habits kept me from realizing and living my true potential.

-You have probably heard the term "change your mindset, change your life."
-Well, how do you start to change your own mind?
+You have probably heard the term "Change your mindset, change your life."
+Well, how do you start to change your mind?
 You start with your inner thoughts and dialogue.
 Words and your inner voice are extremely important, especially when you are trying to make a change.

 1. Limiting Belief: